 What counts as antisemitism?
-Biden nominee Deborah Lipstadt receives confirmation hearing.
+Biden nominee Deborah Lipstadt receives hearing on the topic.

 “Equating Jews and Israel is wrong, regardless of the direction it’s coming from,” Susskind said.
 “We’re seeing the weaponization of antisemitism as a way to discredit criticism of Israel policy and shut down discussion on it.
 When you start to dilute the use of the term … you’re taking the focus away from the very real problem that we’re facing.”

 Rabbi Jill Jacobs, CEO of the rabbinical human rights organization T’ruah, said it’s important to call antisemitism what it is: “Antisemitism is hatred or prejudice of Jews as Jews.”
 Antisemitism regularly manifests as conspiracy theories that show up in tropes, such as how Jews supposedly control the world.
 For example, in the recent attack at the synagogue in Colleyville, Tex., the gunman believed he could have a rabbi call another rabbi to get a prisoner released.
-But many people still downplay the history of antisemitism across the globe.
+But many people still play down the history of antisemitism across the globe.

 “A lot of people think antisemitism has gone away or is not serious,” Jacobs said.
 If their example of antisemitism is the Holocaust, they might say of conspiracy theories, vandalism or physical attacks on Jews, “It’s not that serious or it’s not a trend,” he said.